Apalachicola surprised and delighted me: There was much more to this town that I had expected.

-All that, and it’s the perfect base for a day at the spectacular beach on St. George Island, just 20 minutes away over two beautiful causeways.
+The list of things to do in Apalachicola starts with visiting the spectacular beach on St. George Island, just 20 minutes away over two beautiful causeways.

 Apalachicola’s glory days were the early 1800s, when cotton was king and steamships brought bales down the Apalachicola River to the port here.
 Great wealth was generated, but soon the railroad replaced the river as the critical mode of transportation.
 Even then, Apalachicola boomed as a port for lumber and turpentine, and then it thrived as it mined the bounty of Apalachicola Bay — sponge fishing, oysters, shrimp and other fish.
 Those seafood products are still important.

 Today, however, tourism and vacation homes are the key to its economy.
 Many of the restored buildings have VRBO signs, including a cute row of houseboats on the Apalachicola River, and there are a number of bed-and-breakfasts and historic inns.

 The many mansions and handsome commercial buildings from 100 to 150 years ago tell the story of a place that was once grand and successful, fell on hard times, and is now preserving and recovering its heritage in new and interesting ways.